During its 2015 session, the Maryland General Assembly codified the Maryland

 The Photovoltaic Systems working group will focus on options for recycling or reusing solar panels.

 Maryland Department of the Environment hosts the Commission meetings at least four times per year, with additional meetings called by the Chair as needed.
 Meetings are held virtually and a portion of each is set aside for public comment.
-Below are meeting materials.
+Below are the meeting materials.
 Check the Commission's calendar on the right for meeting times, dates, and links for Commission and working group meeting announcements.

 Thanks to Michael Powell, Esq., co-chair of the Mitigation Working Group, for his assistance on this summary.